Outliers and bounded rank perturbation for non-Hermitian random band matrices: Introduction

 \end{remark}

 Inhomogeneous random matrix models have attracted much recent interest, from both the theoretical and applied perspective.
-Random band matrix is one of the most important inhomogeneous matrix models in modern mathematical physics \cite{bourgade2018random}.
-In this paper we investigate a non-Hermitian version of random band matrix, which can be defined in the following general form.
+Random band matrices are one of the most important inhomogeneous matrix models in modern mathematical physics \cite{bourgade2018random}.
+In this paper we investigate a non-Hermitian version of random band matrices, which can be defined in the following general form.

-\begin{Definition}(Non-Hermitian random matrix on regular graphs) Let $N$ be an integer and $d_N\in [1,N]$ be an integer depending on $N$.
+\begin{Definition}(Random matrices on regular digraphs with independent entries) Let $N$ be an integer and $d_N\in [1,N]$ be an integer depending on $N$.